archagon/archagon.net/_posts/2017-09-30-causal-trees-the-magic-of-auto-merging-data-structures.md

 # Convergence Techniques: A High-Level Overview

 There are a few basic terms that are critical to understanding eventual consistency.
 The first is **causality**.
 An operation is *caused* by another operation when it directly modifies or otherwise involves the results of that operation.
 However, we can't always determine strict causality, so often algorithms assume a causal link between operations if the site generating the newer operation is aware of the older operation on creation.
 This "soft" causality can be determined using a variety of schemes.
-The simplest is a [Lamport timestamp](https://en.wikipedia.org/wiki/Lamport_timestamps), which requires that every new operation have a higher Lamport timestamp than the last seen operation, including any remote operations received.
+The simplest is a [Lamport timestamp](https://en.wikipedia.org/wiki/Lamport_timestamps), which requires that every new operation have a higher Lamport timestamp than every other locally-available operation, including any remote operations received.
 Although there are eventual consistency schemes which can receive operations in any order, most algorithms rely on operations arriving in their **causal order** (e.g. "Insert A" necessarily arriving before "Delete A").
+This doesn't really have much to do with convergence schemes and can be "dumbly" solved on the network transport layer — though it's also possible to design a convergence scheme (with some difficulty) in which even causal order is not necessary.
 If two operations are not causal — for instance, if they were created simultaneously on different sites without knowledge of each other — they are said to be **concurrent**.
 (An operation log in causal order can be described as having a **partial order**, since concurrent operations could be in different positions on different clients.
 If the log is guaranteed to be identical on all clients, it has a **total order**.)
 Most of the hard work in eventual consistency land involves giving a consistent and meaningful order these concurrent operations.
 Generally speaking, concurrent operations have to be made to **commute**, or behave the same in any order.
 This can be done in a vareity of ways, the most flexible of which will be discussed in detail below.

 Now, there are two competing approaches in eventual consistency state-of–the-art, both tagged with rather unappetizing initialisms: [Operational Transformation][ot] (OT) and [Conflict-Free Replicated Data Types][crdt] (CRDTs).
 Fundamentally, these approaches tackle the same problem: given an object that has been edited by an arbitrary number of connected devices, how do we coalesce and apply their patches in a consistent way, even when those patches might be concurrent or arrive out of creation order?
 And, moreover, what do we do if a user goes offline for a long time, or if the network is unstable, or even if we're in a peer-to-peer environment with no single source of truth?

 ## Operational Transformation (OT)

-[Operational Transformation][ot] is the proven leader in the field, notably used by Google Docs and (now Apache) Wave as well as Etherpad.
+[Operational Transformation][ot] is the proven leader in the field, notably used by Google Docs and (now Apache) Wave as well as Etherpad and ShareJS.
 Unfortunately, it is only proven insofar as you have a company with billions of dollars and hundreds of PhDs at hand, as the problem is *hard*.
 With OT, each user has their own copy of the data, and each atomic mutation to that data is considered an **operation**.
 (For example, "Insert A at Index 2" or "Delete Index 3".)
 Whenever a user mutates their data, they send their new operation to all their peers, often in practice through a central server.
 OT makes the assumption that the data is a black box — that incoming oprations will be applied on top without the possibility of a rebase operation.
 Consequently, the only way to ensure that concurrent operations will commute is to **transform** them, ensuring the commutativity of their effect.

 Let's say Peer A inserts a character in a string at position 3, while Peer B simultaneously deletes a character at position 2.
 If Peer C, who has the original state of the string, receives A's edit before B's, everything is peachy keen.
 If B's edit arrives first, however, A's insertion will be in the wrong spot.
 A's insertion position will therefore have to be transformed by subtracting the length of B's edit.
 This is fine for the simple case of two switched edits, but gets a whole lot more complicated when you start dealing with more than a single pair of concurrent changes.
 (An algorithm that deals with this case — and thus, [provably][cp2], with any conceivable case — is said to be have the "CP2/TP2" property rather than the pairwise "CP1/TP1" property.
 Yikes, where are professional namers when you need them?)
 In fact, the majority of published algorithms for string OT actually have subtle bugs in certain edge cases (such as the so-called ["dOPT puzzle"][dopt]), meaning that they aren't strictly convergent without occasional futzing and re-syncing by way of a central server.
 And while the idea that you can treat your model objects strictly in terms of operations is elegant in its premise, the fact that adding a new operation to the model requires figuring out its interactions with *every existing operation* is nearly impossible to grapple with.